Praetor: Actions

 In an actio, which was civil, the Praetor could either issue an interdictum (interdict) forbidding some circumstance or appoint a iudex (judge).
 Proceedings before the praetor were technically said to be in iure.
 At this stage, the Praetor would establish a formula directing the iudex as to the remedy to be given if he found that certain circumstances were satisfied; for instance, "Let X be iudex.
 If it appears that the defendant ought to pay 10,000 sesterces to the plaintiff, let the iudex condemn the defendant to pay 10,000 sesterces to the plaintiff.
 If it does not so appear, let the plaintiff absolve him."
 After they were handed over to the iudex, they were no longer in iure before the Praetor, but apud iudicem.
 The iudicium of the iudex was binding.
 By the time of Diocletian, however, this two-stage process had largely disappeared, and the Praetor would either hear the whole case in person or appoint a delegate (a iudex pedaneus), taking steps for the enforcement of the decision; the formula was replaced by an informal system of pleadings.

 During the time of the Roman Republic, the Urban Praetor allegedly issued an annual edict, usually on the advice of jurists (since the Praetor himself was not necessarily educated in the law), setting out the circumstances under which he would grant remedies.
 The legal provisions arising from the Praetor's Edict were known as ius honorarium; in theory the Praetor did not have power to alter the law, but in practice the Edict altered the rights and duties of individuals and was effectively a legislative document.
 In the reign of Hadrian, however, the terms of the Edict were made permanent and the Praetor's de facto legislative role was abolished.

 Quaestiones perpetuae

-The Praetors also presided at the quaestiones perpetuae (which were criminal proceedings), so-called because they were of certain types, with a Praetor being assigned to one type on a permanent basis.
+The Praetors also presided at the quaestiones perpetuae (which were criminal proceedings), so-called because they stood in constant session instead of being enacted as ad hoc proceedings, which were the norm in previous time periods.
 The Praetors appointed judges who acted as jurors in voting for guilt or innocence.
 The verdict was either acquittal or condemnation.

 These quaestiones looked into crimina publica, "crimes against the public", such as were worthy of the attention of a Praetor.
-The penalty on conviction was usually death, but sometimes other severe penalties were used.
+The penalty on conviction was usually death, but it was easily avoidable by going into exile.
 In the late Republic, the public crimes were: